yusufsvn/Movie-Discussion/README.md

 users can get summary information about the movies, decide if they are worth watching and comment

 ## Features
-Login and sign up system
+- Login and sign up system
-Deep learning model for comment sentiment analysis Admin panel (addding,deleting movie or serie)
+- Deep learning model for comment sentiment analysis
+- Admin panel (addding,deleting movie or serie)
-Comment and reply system
+- Comment and reply system

 ### Turkish sentiment analysis dataset used for model training
 [Dataset]https://www.kaggle.com/datasets/mustfkeskin/turkish-movie-sentiment-analysis-dataset

-##used Tecnologies:
+## Used Tecnologies:
 - Back-End: Node.js(express.js),Python(FastApi)
 - Front-End :Ejs,CSS
 - Database: MongoDB